SeriousOldMan/Simulator-Controller/README.md

 ### Development

+For new features coming in the next release, take a look at the [Release Infos](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Release-Infos).

 Want to contribute?
 Great!

   - Build your own plugins and offer them on GitHub.
 Contact me and I will add a link to your plugin in this documentation.